Listing Thumbnail

 Data Masking Capabilities

-Automated identification and classification of sensitive data across various database systems and data lakes
+Automated discovery and classification of sensitive data across databases, data warehouses, and data lakes with compliance mapping

 Multi-Database Support